 You can tell that none of the objects have been visited or replaced because the ratio of total reviewed conflicts to total conflicts is still 2/2 and 1/1 for each feature class.
 You can also tell none of the conflicts have been viewed or replaced because all ObjectIDs and feature classes are in bold.

-As you mark objects as visited (see Mark as visited or mark as not visited) or replace objects (see Resolve conflicts), the first number in parentheses decreases, and the reviewed ObjectID is no longer in bold.
-If all ObjectIDs in a feature class have been marked as visited or replaced, the feature class name is no longer in bold.
-In the ponds and lakes example, if you marked ObjectID 30 as visited, you would see the following in the list box on the Conflict Manager dialog box:
+As you mark objects as reviewed (see Mark as reviewed or mark as not reviewed) or replace objects (see Resolve conflicts), the first number in parentheses decreases, and the reviewed ObjectID is no longer in bold.
+If all ObjectIDs in a feature class have been marked as reviewed or replaced, the feature class name is no longer in bold.
+In the ponds and lakes example, if you marked ObjectID 30 as reviewed, you would see the following in the list box on the Conflict Manager dialog box:

 If there had been a second ponds feature in conflict, the list might look like this: